Wondering if it’s time to grab yourself a pair of those sweet wide skis you’ve been eyeing in the lift line?

 I’ve been downhill skiing since I was a cute four-year-old in a puffy jacket, pizza-ing like my little life depended on it.
 But the long drive from my home on the California coast means I don’t usually hit the slopes more than a few weekends each year.
 Thus I arrived at adulthood a solid, consistent advanced-level skier but lacking the aggressive confidence of a Tahoe local.

-If this sounds like what you want, here’s a primer on why and how to try wider skis this winter.
+If this sounds like something you want, here’s a primer on why and how to try wider skis this winter.

 Wide Skis For Beginners and Intermediates